Wellness resources for resident physicians

 It takes time to learn these skills, and your individual training programs, as well as Hurley Medical Center itself, will give you many options to learn, practice and implement them.
 See below for some of the options.

 However, what happens when you find yourself stuck and at your wit’s end?
-Or what if you are worried about a colleague who is showing signs of stress, burnout, depression, exhaustion or other concerning signs?
+Or what if you are worried about a colleague who is showing signs of stress, burnout, depression, anxiety, exhaustion or other concerning signs?

 If you are having a tough time – or notice a colleague is having a tough time – then it is time to take action – before you (or your colleague) suffer serious health setbacks.